 Unravel provides a clear graphical view into such information.
 Also, admins can explicitly tag certain application types in Unravel to achieve custom categorization such as grouping applications by department or project.

 Mapping your On-Premise Cluster to a Deployment Topology in the Cloud

 Unravel provides you a mapping of your current on-premise environment to a cloud based one.
 Cloud Mapping Reports tell you the precise details of what type of VMs you would need, how many and what it would cost you.

 You can choose different strategies for this mapping based on your goal(s).
 For each case, the resulting report will provide you the details of the cloud topology to match the goal.

-In addition, each of these strategies are aware of multiple cloud providers (AWS EMR, Azure HDInsight, AWS EMR, GCP etc.), the specs and cost of each VM, and optimize for mapping your actual workloads to the most effective VMs on the cloud.
+In addition, each of these strategies are aware of multiple cloud providers (AWS EMR, Azure HDInsight, GCP etc.), the specs and cost of each VM, and optimize for mapping your actual workloads to the most effective VMs on the cloud.

 This report provides a one to one mapping of each existing on-premise host to the most suitable instance type in Cloud in a way that It meets or exceeds the host’s hardware specs.
 This strategy ensures that your cloud deployment will have the same (or more) amount of resources available as your current on-premise environment and minimizes any risks associated with migrating to the cloud.